rtfeldman/rust-1.51-workshop/lessons/src/sections/3_Pattern Matching/2_Pattern Matching.md

 }
 ```

-In that case, when pattern
+In that case, when pattern matching on them, use a similar syntx to destructure
+the tuple payload:

 ```rust
 match current_color {